roeltz/knowbot/README.md

 ## Localization

-Unfortunately, this project is primary for my personal use and, me being a Spanish-speaking person, all chat strings are in Spanish and information is mostly looked up on hispanic sites.
+Unfortunately, this project is primarily for my personal use and, me being a Spanish-speaking person, all chat strings are in Spanish and information is mostly looked up on hispanic sites.